 The catch: four capsules daily is a commitment, and the capsules are on the larger side.
 Also, the folate comes from whole-food sources rather than methylfolate, so absorption isn’t as predictable as in formulas that use the synthetic active form.

 Quick verdict: Best comprehensive whole-food option.
-Organic, Non-GMO, and NSF Certified with probiotics and enzymes at $28/month.
+Organic, Non-GMO, and NSF Certified with probiotics and enzymes, typically around $25–$35/month.
 The serving size is the main downside.

 Nature Made Women’s Multi